 SEMH special school

-We have a duty to ensure there are enough school places within the county.
+Gloucestershire County Council has a duty to ensure there are enough school places within the county.
 Some children and young people have complex special educational needs that cannot easily be met within a mainstream school setting.
 We don't currently have enough special school places locally to meet demand so some children attend special schools out of the county or go to independent schools to have their needs met.

 Therefore, we want to establish a new 75-place special school for children and young people with social, emotional and mental health (SEMH) needs in an area within reasonable travelling distance of Gloucester and Cheltenham to open in September 2022.
 While focusing on SEMH needs, the school will also support children with autism and speech, language and communication needs.

 The need for a new school of this type is underpinned by Gloucestershire’s High Needs Strategy, Joint Strategy For Children with Additional Needs, including SEND 2018-21 and SEND Commissioning Strategy 2019-2024.

 Public drop-in event

 A public drop-in event was held on Tuesday 8 September 2020 at Brockworth Community Centre which was widely advertised and gave people a chance to view the proposed designs for the school ahead of the application for planning approval.
 There were representatives from the principal contractors (EG Carters), the architect (Robothams), the sponsor (Learn@Multi Academy Trust) and Gloucestershire County Council in attendance to answer questions and listen to any feedback on the school or designs.
 The proposals continued to be on display at the community centre until 15th September.